Allotropes of phosphorus: Red phosphorus

 Red phosphorus may be formed by heating white phosphorus to 300 C in the absence of air or by exposing white phosphorus to sunlight.
 Red phosphorus exists as an amorphous network.
 Upon further heating, the amorphous red phosphorus crystallizes.
 It has two crystalline forms: violet phosphorus and fibrous red phosphorus.
 Bulk red phosphorus does not ignite in air at temperatures below 240 C, whereas pieces of white phosphorus ignite at about 30 C.

 Under standard conditions it is more stable than white phosphorus, but less stable than the thermodynamically stable black phosphorus.
 The standard enthalpy of formation of red phosphorus is −17.6 kJ/mol.
 Red phosphorus is kinetically most stable.

 It was first presented by Anton von Schrötter before the Vienna Academy of Sciences on December 9, 1847, although others had doubtlessly had this substance in their hands before, such as Berzelius.

-Applications

-Red phosphorus can be used as a very effective flame retardant, especially in thermoplastics (e.g. polyamide) and thermosets (e.g. epoxy resins or polyurethanes).
-The flame retarding effect is based on the formation of polyphosphoric acid.
-Together with the organic polymer material, these acids create a char that prevents the propagation of the flames.
-The safety risks associated with phosphine generation and friction sensitivity of red phosphorus can be effectively minimized by stabilization and micro-encapsulation.
-For easier handling, red phosphorus is often used in form of dispersions or masterbatches in various carrier systems.
-However, for electronic/electrical systems, red phosphorus flame retardant has been effectively banned by major OEMs due to its tendency to induce premature failures.
-One persistent problem is that red phosphorus in epoxy molding compounds induces elevated leakage current in semiconductor devices.
-Another problem was acceleration of hydrolysis reactions in PBT insulating material.

-Red phosphorus can also be used in the illicit production of methamphetamine and Krokodil.

-Red phosphorus can be used as an elemental photocatalyst for hydrogen formation from the water.
-They display a steady hydrogen evolution rates of 633 μmol/(h⋅g) by the formation of small-sized fibrous phosphorus.